 The learning objectives (see module documents) reconcile the requirements from the university and the setting with the learner's own goals and objectives.
-For this practice, learning objectives are formulated by the student following an orientation to the setting to which they are assigned.
-Both the student and the PE review the learning objectives and any specific changes are negotiated.
+For this practice, generic set learning objectives are provided.

 Learning Objectives should follow the SMART format (Specific; Measurable; Attainable; Realistic and Timely).